mrosstech/cs350/README.md

 * In this project we were mocking up the code and design for a smart thermostat.
 The mock code had to read from a temperature sensor with specific timngs as well as outputting the temperature data along with system state to a UART port.

 What did you do particularly well?
 * The code and comments were especially clean for this project.
 It only ended up utilizing 70k of system memory.
+I really liked the design for the task scheduler.

 Where could you improve?
 * Timeliness was a problem in delivering the code on the pre-approved schedule.
 While the final product met all the requirements it was late.